srlinuxeurope/DCFPartnerHackathon/docs/eda/intermediate/python-sdk.md

 > The SDK is very large, and it may take a while to generate code completions.
 > You can perform a file search in the `eda-python-sdk/edasdk/api/apps_api.py` file, or use the following syntax.

-Operations used in this exercise:
+Operations used in this activity:

 * `list`
 * `create`